 What’s the takeaway for our readers?

 The takeaway is that you need to come see us.
-We decided that BEI cannot do without this magic machine; our reputation depends on it.
+We decided that Benjamin Eye Institute cannot do without this magic machine; our reputation depends on it.
 And although the machine is very, very expensive ($100,000), and we have to spend $500 per patient, we already installed it and are working with it.
 If the patient qualifies, the procedure should be done several weeks before a cataract operation.